FacebookInstagramHostel Mondpalast Dresden · Phone + 49 351 5634050 · E-mail info@mondpalast.de · WhatsApp +493515634050 · Telegram mondpalast

 We will turn right on to Görlitzer Straße.

-Hidden in the backyards is one of Dresden's most interesting art projects.
-Here you will find 5 artistically designed courtyards (the Courtyard of Elements, the Courtyard of Light, the Courtyard of Animals, the Courtyard of Mythical Creatures and the Courtyard of Metamorphoses) and cute little stores and restaurants/ cafés
+Hidden away in the backyards is one of Dresden's most interesting art projects.
+Here you will find five artistically designed courtyards and many cute little shops and restaurants/cafes.

 https://kunsthof-dresden.de/